LAST TANGO IN PARIS – spoiler alert

 Marlon Brando crying.
 Just for a moment, as intense as one inhaling after having hold one’s breath…

 And then the controversial scene with the butter.
-I have to admit I didn’t imagine it in any way.
+I have to admit I didn’t picture it in any way.
 But I didn’t understand why she cried.

 Oh, I forgot to mention the encounter with the lover.
 And the identical bathrobes.